 Subd.
-8. Driving while impaired; license cancellation and denial.
+7. Driving while impaired; license cancellation and denial.
 Requires the commissioner of public safety to designate a person with two or more prior incidents as inimical to public safety and cancel the person's driver's license when the person is convicted of certain DWI-related offenses.
 This requirement is consistent with current law.

 Subd.
-9. Ignition interlock periods; reduction.
+8. Ignition interlock periods; reduction.
 Establishes ignition interlock requirements for individuals whose license is revoked either (1) following a conviction for criminal vehicular operation (CVO), or (2) following a test refusal, test failure, or DWI-related conviction when the person has one prior incident in the previous 20 years or two or more prior incidents in the person's lifetime.
 Such a person must participate in the ignition interlock program for:

-- two years if the revocation is for: (1) a DWI-related offense and the person has one prior incident in the previous 20 years, or (2) CVO when the offense involved bodily harm or substantial bodily harm to another and the person has no prior incidents; - five years if the revocation is for CVO when the offense involved bodily harm or substantial bodily harm to another and the person has one prior incident; - six years if the revocation is for: (1) a DWI-related offense and the person has two prior incidents, or (2) CVO when the offense involved great bodily harm to another and the person has no prior incidents; - eight years if the revocation is for CVO when the offense involved either: (1) great bodily harm to another and the person has one prior incident, or (2) substantial bodily harm to another and the person has two prior incidents; or - ten years if the revocation is for: (1) CVO when the offense involved great bodily harm to another and the person has two prior incidents, or (2) either CVO or a DWI-related offense and the person has three prior incidents.
+two years if the revocation is for: (1) a DWI-related offense and the person has one prior incident in the previous 20 years, or (2) CVO when the offense involved bodily harm or substantial bodily harm to another and the person has no prior incidents;

+- five years if the revocation is for CVO when the offense involved bodily harm or substantial bodily harm to another and the person has one prior incident; - six years if the revocation is for: (1) a DWI-related offense and the person has two prior incidents, (2) CVO when the offense involved great bodily harm to another and the person has no prior incidents, or (3) CVH when the offense causes the death of another and the person has no prior incidents: - eight years if the revocation is for CVO when the offense involved either: (1) great bodily harm to another and the person has one prior incident, or (2) substantial bodily harm to another and the person has two prior incidents; - ten years if the revocation is for: (1) CVO when the offense involved great bodily harm to another and the person has two prior incidents, or (2) either CVO or a DWI-related offense and the person has three prior incidents; - fifteen years if the revocation is for CVH when the offense causes the death of another and the person has one prior incident; or - the person's lifetime if the revocation is for VH when the offense causes the death of another and the person has two prior incidents.